firelzrd/bore-scheduler/README.md

 ### sched_burst_exclude_kthreads (range: 0 - 1, default: 1)

-1 BORE takes effect on non-kernel tasks.
+1: BORE takes effect on non-kernel tasks.
-0 BORE takes effect on non-kernel and kernel tasks.
+0: BORE takes effect on non-kernel and kernel tasks.

 ### sched_burst_parity_threshold (range: u8, default: 2)

 The `RUN_TO_PARITY` sched feature flag is benefitial for throughput for slightly less responsiveness in trade-off, but it rapidly loses its advantage as task count in runqueue increases.
 Thus, instead of consistently take either behavior, an adaptive method is favorable.
 When set to 0, BORE simply obeys `RUN_TO_PARITY`.
-When set to greater than zero, `RUN_TO_PARITY` is adaptively disabled if there're more tasks than this value in a CFQ runqueue.
+When set to greater than zero, `RUN_TO_PARITY` is adaptively disabled if there're more tasks than this value in a CFS runqueue.

 ### sched_deadline_boost_mask (range: u32, default: ENQUEUE_INITIAL | ENQUEUE_WAKEUP)